unpoly/unpoly/src/unpoly/pages/attributes-and-options.md

 up.follow(link, { url: '/path', metaTags: false })
 ```

-If you pass other options, these will override any options parsed from the link's attributes:
+If you pass other options, these will override (or supplement) any options parsed from the link's attributes:

 ```js
 // This overrides the [up-meta-tags=false] attribute